Printcart/doc-site/docs/users-manual/dashboard.md

 # Printcart Dashboard
 Using the Printcart dashboard lets you quickly and efficiently manage products, orders, and designs.
 ## Ecommerce
-The Ecommerce include two sections of your dashboard: Projects and Products.
-It appears as soon as when you log in to the system and gives you a quick overview of some recent activities in your store: customers's design requests and about basic information products.
+Ecommerce includes two sections of your dashboard: Projects and Products.
+It appears as soon as when you log in to the system.
+Besides, Ecommerce gives you a quick overview of some recent activities in your store: customers' design requests and basic information about products.
 Refresh your browser to update the information.

 ### Project section

 #### Intro Project

-- **Project** is a that design from a printing requires from customers, helping shop owners manage the image they need to print on product for the customers.
+- **Project** Project is a design management feature for the printing requirements of customers.
+Helping shop owners manage the image they need to print on products for the customers.
 - **Project code** is the order code or request code on the store owner's eCommerce admin page.

-There are 3 statuses for the project: Accepted, Process, and Reviewing.
+The project has three statuses: Accepted, Process, and Reviewing.
 - **Process:** This is the state immediately after the customer creates order or requires a design.
 The customer's printing project will automatically be created and have this state.
 - **Reviewing:** With this status, the store owner or printers monitor, review and evaluate the customer requests before implementing print.
 - **Accepted:** After Reviewing, The store owner and printers will accept orders and begin printing products.

-With the Project section, shop owners can get a list and the total number of projects (design and print requests) following the orders on store and status of projects.
-Besides, customers in the process of ordering have changed design requirements.
+With the Project section, shop owners can get a list and the total number of projects (design and print requests) following the orders on the store and the status of projects.
+Besides, customers in the process of ordering can change design requirements.

 Administrators can also update and edit the designs according to each customer's changes until the design is chosen.
 Click `Edit design` Button to change the design in this project.

 #### Edit Design
-With each design, there are 2 ids:
+With each design, there are two ids:
 1. Design ID
 2. Project ID
 Besides, you will have some basic information on this Project:
-- Product name and product info: Name product on your print shop.
+- Product name and product info: product name on your print shop.
-- Design size: Design size needs to be printed according to customer requirements.
+- Design size: The design size needs to be printed according to customer requirements.
 - Resolution: refers to the sharpness and detail of images.

 In addition, print shop owners can download designs in different file formats: JPG, PNG, SVG, PDF.